MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-concept.md

 You can still protect your content by using [dynamic encryption and key delivery](drm-content-protection-concept.md) and [digital rights management licenses]() such as [Widevine](drm-widevine-license-template-concept.md), [FairPlay](drm-fairplay-license-overview.md), and [PlayReady](drm-playready-license-template-concept.md) even if you aren't using a virtual network and a firewall.
 DRM can also be used in addition to private endpoints.

-## Private link enabled Azure services
+## Private Link enabled Azure services

 The following table shows the services that are typically used with Media Services.
 Review the documentation in the table below to understand how private endpoints and Private Link are used for each.